glpi-project/doc-agent/source/plugins/toolbox-plugin.rst

 ToolBox interface
 =================

-ToolBox is a simple HTTP user interface allowing to use some features when no GLPI server is available.
+**ToolBox** is a simple web interface embedded into GLPI Agent that allows users to configure some features when there is no GLPI server available.
+For example:

+- When you have an isolated network that cannot or should not be connected to a GLPI Server or via GLPI Agent :doc:`proxy-server-plugin` for any reason but you still need to run a network discovery or a network inventory.
+- When you need to review and update the inventory with custom fields which can be setup using a YAML file exported from `GLPI Fields plugin <https://github.com/pluginsGLPI/fields>`_.

 .. note::
    **ToolBox** is not intended to replace a plugin like `GlpiInventory <https://github.com/glpi-project/glpi-inventory-plugin/>`_ or `FusionInventory for GLPI <https://github.com/fusioninventory/fusioninventory-for-glpi>`_ plugin but can be helpful where these can't be used for any reason.

-**ToolBox** is firstly a GLPI-Agent tool permitting to run netdiscovery and netinventory tasks over an isolated network using a simple HTTP interface.
-It allows you to setup SNMP credentials, IP Range and run tasks.

-Run tasks results are stored in the agent environment and you can show them in on dedicated pages to make checks.
+- It allows you to setup SNMP credentials, IP Range and run tasks in order to have access to agentless network devices.
+In this case, results are stored in the agent environment and you can show them in on dedicated pages to make checks.

-Some MIB-Support rules can also be applied to tune the results as the tasks are run.
+- Some MIB-Support rules can also be applied to tune the results as the tasks are run.

-The tool can also be used to review and update inventory with custom fields which can be setup using a YAML file exported from `GLPI Fields plugin <https://github.com/pluginsGLPI/fields>`_.

 .. note::
    Since GLPI Agent 1.5, **ToolBox** also permits to manage :doc:`../tasks/remote-inventory` task by defining and updating remotes.